-{\it The general translation.} When we have both disjunctions and conjunctions in the post-condition, we cannot directly feed the output of conjunctions to the input of a disjunction.
-The reason is that in the case of conjunction, the condition $y = 0$ is interpreted as true, whereas $y > 0$ is interpreted as false, while for disjunction, the roles are reversed.
+{\it The general translation.} When we have both disjunctions and conjunctions in the post-condition, we cannot directly feed the output of conjunctions to the input of a disjunction, since for conjunction, $y = 0$ is interpreted as true and $y > 0$ as false, while for disjunction, the roles are reversed.
 A straightforward approach to handle this asymmetry is to convert the post-condition into Disjunctive Normal Form (DNF) and execute each clause in parallel.
 However, this method suffers from several drawbacks: (i) the conversion to DNF may cause exponential blowup, (ii) information derived from one clause cannot be exploited by another, and (iii) the underlying verifier codebase may still need modifications to accommodate each clause.
 Another way to encode disjunctions is by using products, however, this introduces highly non-linear constraints, which are very inefficient to handle.
-Although all three post-conditions above are expressed in DNF form, this is not always the case.
-For instance, for the top-k properties introduced in Section~\ref{sec:topk} the post-conditions are not in DNF (also see Appendix~\ref{app:topk} Equations~\ref{app:eq:topk:rel} and \ref{app:eq:topk:aff})
+Although some post conditions are expressible in DNF form, this is not always the case.
+For instance, for the top-k properties introduced in Section~\ref{sec:examples} the post-conditions are not in DNF (also see Appendix~\ref{app:topk} Equations~\ref{app:eq:topk:rel} and \ref{app:eq:topk:aff})